Skip to content

 Helm

-The FLAME Node software package is a compilation of multiple services working together and require several configuration parameters to be properly set during installation.
+The FLAME Node software package is a compilation of multiple services working together which require several configuration parameters to be properly set during installation.
 Helm is k8s application management tool that simplifies deploying complex software.
 It enables one to easily install, update, or rollback multi-service software and we highly recommend using this tool for installing the FLAME Node.
 See the Helm website for instructions on how to install Helm on your system.

 Preparation

-1. ID
+1. Robot ID

-2. Secret (not hashed!)
+2. Robot Secret (not hashed!)

 yaml